Organising in jail

 Use the time

-The time we spend together in jail can be enriching.
 We can organise workshops, classes, nonviolence trainings, political discussions, strategy and theory sessions, games, rituals, exercise sessions, music, talent shows, quiet times and of course, meetings.
 Remember not to become obsessed by meetings.

 Suggested jail orientation

 - Collect information on who has been arrested, who is isolated, everyone’s medical needs, etc

 - Develop strategy for getting that info out to supporters